 Evaluation of Training and Development Programs, Criteria, Problem and Steps Involved in Evaluation.
-Kirkpatrick Model of Evaluation, CIRO Model, Cost-Benefit Analysis of Training.
-Emerging issues in Training and Development in India.
+Kirkpatrick Model of Evaluation, CIRO Model, Cost-Benefit Analysis of Training, Recent Development in Training and Development.

 After completion of this course, student will be able to